fscorrupt/awesome-stars/README.md

 ## C# #

+- [PlexRipper/PlexRipper](https://github.com/PlexRipper/PlexRipper) - The best cross-platform Plex media downloader there is!
+In active development and feedback is very welcome!
 - [TechnitiumSoftware/DnsServer](https://github.com/TechnitiumSoftware/DnsServer) - Technitium DNS Server
 - [dnSpyEx/dnSpy](https://github.com/dnSpyEx/dnSpy) - Unofficial revival of the well known .NET debugger and assembly editor, dnSpy
 - [endpointmanager/wingetbridge-powershell](https://github.com/endpointmanager/wingetbridge-powershell) - An easy-to-use Powershell-Module that completes the ability to automatically provide and maintain applications in your software deployment tool by using the Windows Package Manager Repository.